graciellehigino/ms_range_interactions/manuscript.md

 groups of herbivores and carnivores from the Serengeti Food Web Data Set [@Baskerville2011SpaGui].
 These species exhibit direct antagonistic (predator-prey) interactions with one another and are commonly found across savannah ecosystems on the African continent [@McNaughton1992ProDis].
-Although plants are included in the Serengeti Food Web Data Set, there is an absence of global range maps for many plant species [@Daru2020GreToo], and as such we did not directly include plants in the following analyses.
-Many savannah plants are functionally similar (i.e., grasses, trees and shrubs) and cooccur across the same habitats [@Baskerville2011SpaGui].
-Furthermore, many of the herbivores are generalists feeding on a wide range of plants from different functional groups.
+Plants in the network were included indirectly in our analyses as we do not expect the primary producers to significantly influence the range of herbivores for several reasons.
+Firstly, many savannah plants are functionally similar (i.e., grasses, trees and shrubs) and cooccur across the same habitats [@Baskerville2011SpaGui].
+Secondly, herbivores in the network are broadly generalists feeding on a wide range of different plants across habitats (MEAN PLANTS PER HERBIVORE).
+There is also an absence of global range maps for many plant species [@Daru2020GreToo], which also prevents their direct inclusion.
 Therefore, we assume that plants consumed by herbivores are present across their ranges, and as such the ranges of herbivores are not expected to be significantly constrained by the availability of food plants.

 From the wider ecological network presented in Baskerville [-@Baskerville2011SpaGui], we sampled interaction data for herbivores and carnivores.
-This subnetwork contained 32 taxa and 84 interactions (after removing all self-loops for predators) and had a connectance of 0.08.
-We refer to this network as the meta-web as it contains all possible species interactions between the different taxa that could occur across savannah ecosystems such as the Serengeti.
+This subnetwork contained 32 taxa (23 herbivores and 9 carnivores) and 84 interactions, and had a connectance of 0.08.
+Although self-loops are informative, here we removed these interactions to allow for the ranges predators with cannabalistic interactions to be adjusted.
+We refer to this overall network as the metaweb as it contains all possible species interactions between the different taxa that could occur across savannah ecosystems such as the Serengeti.

-IUCN range maps were compiled for the 32 species included in the meta-network (23 herbivores and 9 carnivores) from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download).
+IUCN range maps were compiled for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download).
 Ranges were rasterized at 10 arc minute resolution (~19 km² at the equator).
 We then combined interaction data from the meta-network and cooccurrence data